Tritylodontidae

-Tritylodontidae ("three-knob teeth", named after the shape of their cheek teeth) is an extinct family of small to medium-sized, highly specialized mammal-like cynodonts, bearing several mammalian traits like erect limbs, endothermy and details of the skeleton.
+Tritylodontidae ("three-knob teeth", named after the shape of their cheek teeth) is an extinct family of small to medium-sized, highly specialized mammal-like cynodonts, with several mammalian traits including erect limbs, endothermy, and some details of the skeleton.
 They were the last-known family of the non-mammaliaform synapsids, persisting into the Early Cretaceous.

-Most tritylodontids are thought to have been herbivorous, feeding on vegetation, such as stems, leaves, and roots, although at least one may have had a more omnivorous diet.
-Tritylodontid fossils are found in the Americas, South Africa, and Eurasia—they appear to have had an almost global distribution, including Antarctica.
+Most tritylodontids are thought to have been herbivorous, feeding on vegetation such as stems, leaves, and roots, although at least one may have had a more omnivorous diet.
+Tritylodontid fossils are found in the Americas, South Africa, and Eurasia – they appear to have had an almost global distribution, including Antarctica.

 Description

 The skull of tritylodontids had a high sagittal crest.
-They retained the primitive condition of the joint between the quadrate bone of the skull and the articular bone of the lower jaw—the retention of the joint is one of the reasons they are technically regarded to not be mammals, but are instead non-mammalian mammaliamorphs.
+They retained the primitive condition of the joint between the quadrate bone of the skull and the articular bone of the lower jaw – the retention of the joint is one of the reasons they are technically regarded to not be mammals, but are instead non-mammalian mammaliamorphs.
 The back of the skull had huge zygomatic arches for the attachment of its large jaw muscles.
 They also had a very well-developed secondary palate.
-The tritylodont dentition differed from that of most other cynodonts: they did not have canines, and the front pair of incisors were enlarged and were very similar to those of modern-day rodents.
+The tritylodont dentition differed from that of most other cynodonts: They did not have canine teeth, and the front pair of incisors were enlarged and were very similar to those of modern-day rodents.
 Tritylodontids had a large gap, called a diastema, that separated the incisors from their square-shaped cheek teeth.
 The cheek teeth in the upper jaw had three rows of cusps running along its length, with grooves in between.
 The lower teeth had two rows of cusps which fitted into the grooves in the upper teeth.
 The matching of the cusps allowed the teeth to occlude more precisely than in earlier cynodonts.
-It would grind its food between the teeth in somewhat the same way as a modern rodent, though unlike rodents tritylodontids had a palinal jaw stroke (front-to-back), instead of a propalinal one (back-to-front).
+It would grind its food between the teeth in somewhat the same way as a modern rodent, although tritylodontids had a palinal jaw stroke (front-to-back), unlike rodents which have a propalinal jaw stroke (back-to-front).
 The teeth were well suited for shredding plant matter; however, there is evidence that some tritylodontids had more omnivorous diets, much in the same vein as modern mammals with "herbivore dentitions" like modern rats.

 Like mammaliaforms, tritylodontids had epipubic bones, a possible synapomorphy between both clades, and this suggests they may also have laid eggs like modern monotremes, or produced undeveloped fetus-like young like modern marsupials.
-A recent Kayentatherium showcases that they indeed produced undeveloped young, but at litter sizes much larger than any monotreme or marsupial, at around 38 perinates.
+A recent Kayentatherium shows that they indeed produced undeveloped young, but at litter sizes much larger than any monotreme or marsupial, at around 38 perinates.

 Tritylodonts were active animals that were likely warm-blooded and possibly burrowed.
-The small early tritylodontid, Oligokyphus has been compared to a weasel or mink, with a long, slim body and tail.
+The small early tritylodontid Oligokyphus has been compared to a weasel or mink, with a long, slim body and tail.
 In Kayentatherium the burrowing adaptations seen in the skeleton have been re-interpreted as possibly suggesting a semi-aquatic ecology.